-Long-term use of Citalopram can lead to physical as well as psychological dependence.
+Long-term use can lead to physical as well as psychological dependence.
 You should never stop taking any antidepressant without consulting your doctor about a tapering-off regime.

-In this article, we will look at what Citalopram is, what it treats, its side effects and even its possible use in reducing alcohol intake in alcohol addiction.
+In this article, we will look at what Citalopram is, what it treats, its side effects and even its possible use in reducing alcohol intake.

 Citalopram is a commonly prescribed selective serotonin reuptake inhibitor (SSRI).
-In the UK, Citalopram is sold under the brand name Cipramil, and in the US, it is sold under the brand name Calexa.
+In the UK, Citalopram is sold under the brand name Cipramil; in the US, it is sold under Calexa.

 SSRI medications are often the first line of pharmaceutical treatment for depressive illnesses.
 Antidepressant medications work best when they are combined with therapy and counselling.

 Citalopram does not produce a high or make you feel instantly happy.
-It can take up to 6 weeks of continuous treatment before some patients feel an improvement in their mood.
-Citalopram, therefore, has a low abuse potential and is not commonly associated with addiction.
+It can take up to 6 weeks of continuous treatment before some patients feel an improvement in their mood; therefore, it has a low abuse potential and is not commonly associated with addiction.

 Citalopram (Cipramil) is associated with some common side effects, including: